Overcoming Ego Bias Conditioning

 Our observations occur via the five senses; sight, hearing, touch, taste, and smell.
 Additionally, our inner dialogue, imagination, dreams, and memories are forms of inner observations.
 Every model of observation produces emotion.

-The nexus between observation and emotion is vital to our understanding of human cognition and consciousness behavior.
-The crux of this dynamic lies in the interplay of our observations that serve as the first cause, or the trigger, for emotional expression.
+The association between observation and emotion is vital to understanding human cognition and expanded consciousness.
+The core of this dynamic rests in the interaction between our observations and the initial emotional responses.

-Observation → Emotion → Thought → Inner Dialogue → Expression
+Observation → Emotion → Thought → Inner Dialogue → Verbal/Physical Action

-a. the energy expressed by emotion constructs words that form a thought
+a. the energy expressed by an emotion is twofold: (1) immediate influence on the collective consciousness and (2) generates words that form a thought

 b. the thought formulates the inner dialogue, leading to a build-up of more emotions generating more thoughts